breard-r/acmed/CONTRIBUTING.md

 ## Work on dependencies

+### botan and botan-sys

+Although Botan isn't a dependency, it is considered for the replacement of OpenSSL as the default cryptographic API (although OpenSSL will be kept as an alternative).
+But before this can be done, the Botan crate need to support a few features:

+- Access to a certificate's expiration time (via `botan_sys::botan_x509_cert_get_time_expires`).
+- Access to a certificate's subject's alt names.
+- Self-signed certificate generation (via `botan_sys::botan_x509_cert_gen_selfsigned`).
+- CSR (requires to add bindings to [create_cert_req](https://botan.randombit.net/handbook/api_ref/x509.html#creating-pkcs-10-requests)) with DER export.

 ### attohttpc

-Although `attohttpc` is not currently a dependency, it may replace `reqwest` which is far too big and drags a lot of dependencies.
-But before this could be done, it needs to allow [new root certificates to be added](https://github.com/sbstp/attohttpc/issues/71).
+Add an optional Botan support as the cryptographic library.

 ### rust-openssl